btc-c0der/omega-btc-ai/MD_TO_MEDIUM_README.md

 The script will convert this to HTML with proper `<figure>` and `<figcaption>` tags.

+### Smart Directory Organization

+When using the `--organize` flag, the script creates a new directory structure with:

+- A main directory named "BOOK_ORGANIZED_[timestamp]"
+- Subdirectories for each content category
+- Files copied to their appropriate category directories
+- An index.html file that provides easy navigation of all content
+- Both the original Markdown and converted HTML files preserved

 ## Troubleshooting

 If you encounter any issues: